tthorntone/AdNauseam-Wiki/Dynamic filtering: Usefulness of blocking inline script tags.md

 If you are using a blocker with _EasyPrivacy_, the above site, bent of having a 3rd-party track your activity on the site, will have all its hyperlinks disabled.
 Click on a link and nothing happens.

 Disabling inline `script` tags will restore hyperlink functionality, though at the cost of the site layout being somewhat untidy.
+Other than this, the articles on the site can be read just fine with inline `script` tags disabled.

 To some users, this workaround is more acceptable than having to completely disable µBlock.